two Dynamic Concrete Pumping pumps working on a project

 Also known as imprinted or textured concrete, stamped concrete is designed to realistically replicate the look and pattern of natural stones, tiles, brick and granites.
 Stamped concrete is often used to construct patios, pool decks, interior floors and driveways.

-This style is achieved by using professional stamping pads to create an impression on the surface of the concrete.
+The stamped concrete style is achieved by using professional stamping pads to create an impression on the surface of the concrete.
 To get a natural finish, you can also use various texture work and coloring stains.

 Some of the advantages of stamped concrete include: